A Million Ways to Die in the West: Release

 On May 16, 2014, the film had its world premiere at the Regency Village Theater in Los Angeles.
 The film was later released nationwide on May 30, 2014.
 The film was produced by Media Rights Capital, Fuzzy Door Productions, and Bluegrass Films and distributed by Universal Pictures.

 Marketing

-On January 27, 2014, MacFarlane announced that he wrote a companion novel based on the film's script, which was released on March 4, 2014.
+On January 27, 2014, MacFarlane announced that he wrote a novelization based on the film's script, which was released on March 4, 2014.
 An audio-book version was also made available, narrated by Jonathan Frakes.
 MacFarlane wrote the book on weekends during shooting for the film, partially due to boredom.